passwordless-lib/fido2-net-lib/README.md

 Start Fido2Demo (preferably https, expected url https://localhost:44329) and open https://localhost:44329/ in the browser.
 You also need to either set the MetadataService to `null` or add the applicationSettings as described below.

-In order to utilize the metadata provided from FIDO Alliance Metadata Service you must register for an access token (https://fidoalliance.org/mds/).
-Set the `fido2:MDSAccessKey` app secret value to your access token, and the `fido2:MDSCacheDirPath` app secret value to a local directory to cache metadata.
-See https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets for more information on app secret usage.

 The HTML and javascript is copied (and then updated) from WebAuthn.io.